 SHU GAN's TCM Uses and Properties

 - Relieves Stagnation In The Center

 Do not use during common cold or similar condition

 Formulas are intended for health care professionals or for those knowledgeable of Traditional Chinese Medicine (TCM).

 Traditional Chinese Medicine, when used properly, is powerful and reliable, but it can also be complex.
 Self-diagnosis and self-treatment aren't recommended for chronic, recurring, or serious illness.
-To insure the best outcome and minimize the chance of side effects, it's best to Find a Local Practitioner or Start an E-mail Consultation, prescription, and follow-up.
+To insure the best outcome and minimize the chance of side effects, please Apply for a Discounted Televisit or E-Mail Consultation.

 SHU GAN Serving size

 SHU GAN Ingredients

 |Bai Shao||Peony (White)||Tonifies and Moistens the Liver|